kristapsdz/oconfigure/README.md

 On some systems (FreeBSD in particular) with `HAVE_MD5`, you'll also need to add `-lmd` when you compile your system, else it will fail with undefined references.

+The `LDADD_MD5` value provided in *Makefile.configure* will be set to `-lmd` if it's required.
+Otherwise it is empty.

 ## PATH\_MAX